prataptryingcoding/chatting-code/README.md

 mvn spring-boot:run
 ```
 ## Learn More
-You can find the tutorial for this application on my blog -
+You can find the tutorial for this application in my submission file -
 https://www.callicoder.com/spring-boot-websocket-chat-example/